-All staff will undergo safeguarding and child protection training (including online safety) at induction as stated above, and this will be regularly updated.
-Induction and training should be in line with any advice from the safeguarding partners (see paragraph 3.1 page 10 re: safeguarding partners).
+All staff will undergo safeguarding and child protection training (including online safety, which amongst other things, will include an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction as stated above, and this will be regularly updated.
+Induction and training should be in line with any advice from the safeguarding partners (see page 11 regarding Safeguarding Partners).